 “The more you eat something the more likely you are to like it, as our taste buds always change.”

-5. Sync meals up with your childcare Centre
+5. Sync meals up with your child’s Centre

 At Guardian, our Centres offer seasonal, rotating menus, which has been integral when building the children’s relationship with food.
 As each menu runs for four to six weeks, with each dish being served several times in the rotation, it helps the children build familiarity with a meal and know what to expect.

 Serving a familiar meal also offers the opportunity to add new elements for children to explore.
-It’s less intimidating if there’s one new component of a dish, rather than an entirely new meal to brave.
-If you haven’t already, grab a copy of your Centre’s menu and prepare the dishes your child eats and enjoys at the Centre at home.
+It’s less intimidating if there’s one new component of a dish, rather than an entirely new meal to try.
+If you haven’t already, request a copy of your Centre’s menu and prepare at home the dishes your child eats and enjoys at the Centre!

 6. Promote the joy of food